-8 Dead in 5 fires: Louisiana officials warn of smoke alarm gaps
+8 dead in 5 fires: Louisiana officials warn of smoke alarm gaps

 Latest Weather Blog

-8 Dead in 5 fires: Louisiana officials warn of smoke alarm gaps
+8 dead in 5 fires: Louisiana officials warn of smoke alarm gaps

 DENHAM SPRINGS — A tragic string of house fires across Louisiana has left eight people dead in just one week, prompting urgent warnings from state fire officials about the critical importance of working smoke alarms.